followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/cellTemplate.md

 - **columnIndex**: <font size="-1">Number</font>
 The index of the cell's column.
 - **rowIndex**: <font size="-1">Number</font>
 The index of the cell's row.
 Begins with 0 on each page.
+Refer to [Column and Row Indexes](/Documentation/Guide/Widgets/TreeList/Columns/Column_and_Row_Indexes/) for more information.
 - **column**: <font size="-1">Object</font>
 The column's properties.
 - **watch**: <font size="-1">Function</font>